sebrandon1/cnf-certsuite-operator/README.md

 ```

 **Note**: Current sample CnfCertificationSuiteRun CR configures
-the CNF Certification Suite to run the "observability" test suite only.
+the Certification Suite to run the "observability" test suite only.
-It can be modified by changing manually the `labelsFilter` of the [sample CR](https://github.com/test-network-function/cnf-certsuite-operator/blob/main/config/samples/cnf-certifications_v1alpha1_cnfcertificationsuiterun.yaml).
+It can be modified by changing manually the `labelsFilter` of the [sample CR](https://github.com/redhat-best-practices-for-k8s/certsuite-operator/blob/main/config/samples/cnf-certifications_v1alpha1_cnfcertificationsuiterun.yaml).

-### How to customize the CNF Certification Suite run
+### How to customize the Certification Suite run

 1. Create Resources